Contact us

 Pushchair: £5

-All toilets are open.
+All other toilets are open.
 The restrooms are cleaned regularly.

 Wheelchair-accessible toilets and baby-changing facilities are clearly marked on the Museum map.

 Lifts are marked on the Museum map.
-Please use the stairs where possible to ensure lifts are available for those who need them.
+Use the stairs where possible to ensure lifts are available for those who need them.

 You can borrow manual wheelchairs or transit chairs for free from the cloakrooms just inside the main entrance on Cromwell Road and the Exhibition Road entrance.